emmanuelalo52/emmanuelalo52/README.md

 <!--
 **emmanuelalo52/emmanuelalo52** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+With 3 years of software engineering expertise and 2 years of specialized experience in Machine Learning.
+Proficient in Data Structures and Algorithms, I am known for logical thinking, determination, assertiveness, and a disciplined work approach.
+My strong technical acumen and adept data manipulation skills complement my background in Machine Learning algorithms.
+Currently, I am focused on deepening my expertise in Machine Learning pipelining, and as a Rust developer, I am committed to leveraging my skills to contribute to high-performance software solutions in this language.
+My passion for software development drives me to stay abreast of the latest advancements in the field and continuously refine my skills to deliver cutting-edge solutions.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...